Ethical Musculoskeletal (MSK) Therapy and Myofascial Pain Specialists

 An excessively high pillow creates tensional forces similar to an insufficiently high pillow, though in reverse.
 Effectively, the left upper quadrant of the body experiences increased tensional forces, and the right upper quadrant experiences increased compressive forces.

-It is relatively easy to correctly support the weight of the head and neck when side-lying and without any specially shaped pillow.
-However, sleeping on the back creates additional and different support requirements for the head and neck.
-Effectively, the neck's arched shape needs increased pillow support, yet the head does not, which is why specific ergonomically designed contoured latex or memory foam pillows exist.
+It is relatively easy to correctly support the weight of the head and neck when sleeping on your side and without any specially shaped pillow.
+Hence, there are many suitable pillows for side sleepers.
+However, sleeping on the back creates additional and different support needs for the head and neck.
+The neck's arched shape effectively needs increased pillow support, yet the head does not.
+A contoured pillow (S-Shaped) is designed in an attempt to resolve the differing head and neck support needs.
+However, most such pillows come in a standard size, and we are all different.

 Finding the correct pillow height

 Although many professionals within the MSK therapy field sell expensive pillows within a clinical setting, the good news is one does not have to buy a costly pillow.
-The author prefers firmer pillows that maintain their shape, such as latex or memory foam pillows, which are readily available online or in most stores.
-Pillows also tend to come in set heights, so it is better to get one that is slightly too low than too high.
-It is then easy to customise pillow height by placing a folded towel or similar inside the pillowcase on the underside of the pillow to create the perfect height.
-Alternatively, one can place the folded towel underneath the pillow or put it in its pillowcase and underneath the pillow.
-The latter two options mean it is easier to turn the pillow over in the middle of the night and still sleep on the pillow rather than a folded-up towel.
+The author prefers firm pillows that maintain their shape, such as memory foam or latex pillows.
+Pillows also tend to come in set heights, so getting a slightly too-low rather than too-high is better.
+It is then easy to customise pillow height with a folded towel.
+The towel is placed underneath the pillow, either on the bed or in the pillowcase, to create the perfect height.
 Having the towel in a pillowcase also helps preserve the towel's folded shape.
 The following example uses a firm mattress and includes a folded towel underneath the pillow to achieve a neutrally supported head position.

 A neutrally maintained head and neck position.